How To Use AI To Become a Better Writer

 If you're a writer who's responsible for creating lots of different kinds of copy—from long-form guides to email headlines—you know how time-consuming it can be to create every asset you need.

 AI writing tools make this process easier.
-I find that it makes the most sense to start by creating the longest piece of content first (either by yourself or with the help of an AI writing software tool) and then ask AI to help you break it down into shorter things like:
+It often makes the most sense to start by creating the longest piece of content first (either independently or with the help of an AI writing tool) and then use AI to break it down into shorter pieces like:

 - Instagram captions